pustotnik/playground/microbench/README.md

-## Why

-I wanted to make some benchmarks to see a real performance of searching for some small string key in popular C++ containers vector, map and unordered_map of small size.

-## Results

 - Hardware: HP Elitebook 850 g5
 - OS: Gentoo Linux (kernel 6.1.81)
 - C++ compiler: g++ 13.2.1 (-std=c++17 -fno-exceptions -fno-rtti -O3)